Can I travel to Cuba legally?

 Can I stay in Cuba after the tour is over?

-If you stay in Cuba you must continue to qualify under one of the 12 categories for legal travel, and you will need to provide a signed affidavit to the charter flight company designating that category.
+If you stay in Cuba you must continue to qualify under one of the 11 categories for legal travel, and you will need to provide a signed affidavit to the flight agency designating that category.

 How do I spend money in Cuba?